top of page

 • Da Lat

-The South: Energy and movement
+The South: Energy and Movement

-• Sai Gon (Ho Chi Minh city)
+• Sai Gon (Ho Chi Minh City)

 • Mekong Delta

-• Phu Quoc island
+• Phu Quoc Island

-If this is your first trip,
+If this is your first trip, here are a few tips to enhance your experience:

-• Pick max 2 regions to travel
+• Pick a maximum of two regions to travel.

-• Choose 2–3 bases to stay
+• Choose 2–3 bases to stay.

-• Leave space for rest, wandering, and unexpected moments
+• Leave space for rest, wandering, and unexpected moments.

-You’ll enjoy it more and you’ll have a reason to come back.
+You’ll enjoy it more, and you’ll have a reason to come back.

 Comments